turkrust/turkrust.github.io/src/foreword.md

 new programming language—you’re joining a movement to make software better, safer, and more enjoyable to work with.

-Welcome to the Rust community!
+Rust Topluluğuna Hoş Geldiniz!

-- Bec Rumbul, Executive Director of the Rust Foundation
+- Bec Rumbul, Rust Vakfı Yönetici Müdürü